-Theodore J. St. Antoine is the James E. and Sarah A. Degan Professor Emeritus of Law at the University of Michigan.
+Professor Theodore J. St. Antoine is the James E. and Sarah A. Degan Professor Emeritus of Law at the University of Michigan.

 Following service in the Army Judge Advocate General's Corps, he did postgraduate study in law and economics on a Fulbright grant at the London School of Economics.
-After practicing labor law in Washington, D.C., for seven years with Woll, Mayer & St. Antoine, Prof. St. Antoine joined the Michigan Law faculty in 1965.
+After practicing labor law in Washington, D.C., for seven years with Woll, Mayer & St. Antoine, St. Antoine joined the Michigan Law faculty in 1965.
 He was dean of the Law School from 1971 to 1978.
 His teaching specialties were labor and employment law and contracts.
 In 2013, the Law School made him a Distinguished Alumnus.

-Professor St. Antoine is co-editor of a leading labor law casebook, now in its 13th edition, and editor of the National Academy of Arbitrators' The Common Law of the Workplace: The Views of Arbitrators.
+St. Antoine is co-editor of a leading labor law casebook, now in its thirteenth edition, and editor of the National Academy of Arbitrators' The Common Law of the Workplace: The Views of Arbitrators.
 He has been a visiting professor at Cambridge, Duke, George Washington, and Tokyo universities, and has taught at the Salzburg Seminar in American Studies.
 In April 2010, he received the George W. Taylor Award from the American Arbitration Association for his contributions to industrial peacekeeping and the collective bargaining process.

 - Labor and Employment Law